Poodle Temperament, Energy Level, and Lifestyle Fit

 • Excessive barking

-• Destructive behavior from boredom
+• Destructive habits from boredom

 • Overdependence on owners